 Considerable attention was also directed toward a population of Steniolia obliqua at and near the Station.
 This species clusters on vegetation, and a preliminary study was made of several clusters on Pinus, Helianthus, and Potentilla.
 The cluster on pine was found to contain 162 individuals (91 females, 71 males) when counted on July 19; thereafter the cluster declined steadily in numbers and came to contain a higher percentage of females, eventually all females.
 Some individuals in this cluster were found clustering up to a mile away (all were marked with fingernail polish when counted); also many unmarked individuals eventually joined the cluster on pine.
-It appeared that the main function of the clusters is to bring the sexes together, for much mating occurs at the cluster in the late afternoon.
+It appeared that the main function of the cluster in the late afternoon.
 Experiments are needed to determine what factors are involved in causing the wasps to cluster repeatedly on the same branch or the same plant.